decentralized-identity/did-registration/spec/spec.md

 This specification defines the following well-known values for the `action` property that may be used in this state:

 * [`didState.action="redirect"`](#didstateactionredirect) - Client needs to be redirected to a web page, e.g. an onboarding service.
+* [`didState.action="generateVerificationMethod"`](#didstateactiongenerateverificationmethod) - Client needs to generate a new verification method.
+* [`didState.action="retrieveVerificationMethod"`](#didstateactionretrieveverificationmethod) - Client needs to retrieve an existing verification method.
 * [`didState.action="signPayload"`](#didstateactionsignpayload) - Client needs to generate a signature on a payload.
 * [`didState.action="decryptPayload"`](#didstateactiondecryptpayload) - Client needs to decrypt a payload.